Parallel approximation of min-max problems: Preliminaries

 \section{Preliminaries}

-We assume familiarity with standard concepts from quantum information~\cite{NielsenC00,Watrous08-lec}.
-This section provides a table describing our notation in Figure \ref{fig:notation}, followed by a brief survey of parallel computation in Section \ref{sec:prelim:NC} (also known as $\cls{NC}$ computation).
-Two rarer but nonetheless simple and fundamental concepts from quantum information are also discussed: the preservation of subsystem fidelity in Section \ref{sec:prelim:fidelity} and the Bures angle in Section \ref{sec:prelim:angle}.
+Hereafter we must assume familiarity with standard concepts from quantum information, though we have attempted to minimize our use of quantum formalism for the benefit of a wider audience.
+The reader is referred to Nielsen and Chuang \cite{NielsenC00} and to the lecture notes of Watrous \cite{Watrous11-lec} for proper introductions to the field.
+This section provides a short glossary clarifying our notation and terminology in Section \ref{sec:prelim:notation} followed by a review of two rarer but nonetheless simple and fundamental concepts from quantum information: the preservation of subsystem fidelity in Section \ref{sec:prelim:fidelity} and the Bures angle in Section \ref{sec:prelim:angle}.